fenago/kafka-training/lab_guides/md/lab-consumer-exception.md

 Does Spring ever give up retrying the failing batch ?
 Watch the log from the Spring Boot app.

-### Experiment: batch consumer error handling in Spring Kafka: limited retries ?     <a name="spring-batch-error-3"/>
+### Experiment: batch consumer error handling in Spring Kafka: limited retries ?

 Note that if you have messages on a topic that cause failures and you want to start fresh for a new experiment, you can just delete the topics first: